Today’s Wonder of the Day was inspired by Marion. Marion Wonders, “How does popcorn pop?” Thanks for WONDERing with us, Marion!

-If your child has ever wondered what’s going on inside your microwave as you pop up this tasty treat, grab a front-row seat and find out what all the noise is about.
-It’s time to go behind the scenes with one of the world’s oldest snack foods.
+If you've ever wondered what's going on inside your microwave as you pop up this tasty treat, grab a front-row seat and find out what all the noise is about.
+It's time to go behind the scenes with one of the world's oldest snack foods!

 So what makes popcorn pop?
 And why doesn't all corn pop when heated?
 The answer is a matter of simple science.
 Popcorn is a special kind of corn.
 Of all the types of corn, popcorn is the only variety that pops.